 Furthermore, a study by WWF-UK reveals 76% of respondents weren’t aware of tiger farm practices in Asia, which are fuelling the illegal wildlife trade and jeopardizing the recovery of wild tigers across the continent.
 However, upon learning about tiger farms, 86% want to see these facilities closed urgently.

 When I lived in Thailand 20 years ago I rode an elephant.
-Back then it wasn’t considered cruel.
-I remember asking the Mahout (a person who rides with and tends to the elephants) whether it was good for the elephants and assured me that they enjoyed it.
+Back then it wasn’t considered as a form of animal cruelty.
+I remember asking the Mahout (a person who rides with and tends to the elephants) whether it was good for the elephants and he assured me that they enjoyed it.
 He also said the bullhook they used didn’t hurt the elephants because they had such thick skin.
 His explanation didn’t sit well with me even back then but I stupidly ignored my gut.

 Tourists may think activities like riding an elephant do no harm,” he told The Dodo.
 “But the brutal truth is that breaking these animals’ spirits to the point that they allow humans to interact with them involves cruelty at every turn.”
 Dr. Jan Schmidt-Burbach senior wildlife and veterinary adviser at World Animal Protection.

-3. Walking with Lions or Cuddling Lion Cubs
+3. Why Walking with Lions or Cuddling Lion Cubs is Cruel

 They’re (the lions) kept in miserable, squalid conditions until they’re sold as living targets to a trophy hunter.
 So any tourist who pays to walk with lions is contributing to the canned lion hunting industry.
 Chris Mercer, co-founder of the Campaign Against Canned Hunting.